Wood Fired Pizza Oven

 Do gas pizza ovens perform differently thermally than brick ovens?

 Wood fired pizza ovens reach heat in three ways: refraction of flame from fire, thermal re-distribution, and heat from a hot coal base.
-Forno Bravo gas pizza ovens are designed to replicate the effect of a wood fired pizza oven.
+Forno Bravo outdoor gas fired pizza ovens are designed to replicate the effect of a wood fired pizza oven.
 The angle of the flame is similar to a wood fired pizza oven, providing the same refraction angle.
-Thermal re-distribution is a natural phenomenon, and not much different whether it is from gas or wood.
+Thermal re-distribution is a natural phenomenon, and not much different whether it is from a gas pizza oven or wood fired.

 The key difference is floor heat.
 A gas pizza oven will typically heat up faster in the dome and center of the oven, but slower on the floor because there is no coal base transferring heat between floor tiles.
 Because of this, the floor will heat slower and cool faster using only gas rather than wood as a fuel source.
 This can be overcome by allowing the oven to heat up a little longer before beginning to cook pizza.
 Think of it like a partially charged battery that the pizza draws current from, reducing the charge.
 If the battery is fully charged, it will last longer before needing to be recharged.